stan-dev/posteriordb/README.md

 ### Future

+The future for the posterior database is to:
+1. Add python library
+2. Add more posteriors
+3. Add more gold standards

 The long term goal is to move the posterior database to an open RESTful NoSQL database for easy access.

 ## Design choices (so far)